-- Leaving a loud TV or radio on can be as good if not better deterrent than an alarm system.
+- Leaving a loud TV or radio on can be as good, if not better, at deterring burglars as an alarm system.
 If you’re out of town, consider using a timer to turn TVs and radios on and off at key times.

 - Just because it’s raining doesn’t mean I’m not out there.
 Lock your doors and turn on your alarm even in bad weather.